devinekask/development-expert-f19/README.md

 # Development Expert, Fall 2019

 This course is the finalizing technical / coding course at Devine.
-This course teaches you the basic principles and frameworks to get started with alternative ways of interaction (aka non keyboard / mouse interaction).
+We'll teach you the basic principles and frameworks to get started with alternative ways of interaction (aka non keyboard / mouse interaction).

-You'll get 4 weeks of new topics (Arduino, WebGL, Communication and AI), followed by a hackathon and a 5 week personal project.
+You'll get 4 weeks of new topics (Arduino, WebGL, Communication and AI), followed by a hackathon and a 5 week passion project.

 ## Week 1 Arduino